oroinc/documentation/user_guide/workflow_management.rst

 **General Information**

-First we have to set basic parameters -  workflow name, related entity and displayed steps ordered flag.
+First user have to set basic parameters -  workflow name, related entity and displayed steps ordered flag.
 Default step should be empty because there are no steps for now.

 .. image:: ./img/workflow_management/workflow_example_general_information.png